James Robinson Risner: Prisoner of war

-His story of being imprisoned drew wide acclaim after that war's end.
-His autobiography, The Passing of the Night: My Seven Years as a Prisoner of the North Vietnamese, describes seven years of torture and mistreatment by the North Vietnamese.
-In his book, Risner attributes faith in God and prayer as being instrumental to his surviving the Hanoi prison experience.
-In his words he describes how he survived a torture session in July 1967, handcuffed and in stocks after destroying two pictures of his family to prevent them from being used as propaganda by an East German film crew:
+His story of imprisonment drew wide acclaim after war's end.
+His autobiography, The Passing of the Night: My Seven Years as a Prisoner of the North Vietnamese, described seven years of torture and mistreatment by the North Vietnamese.
+In his book, Risner attributed faith in God and prayer as being instrumental to his surviving the Hanoi prison experience.
+He described how he survived a torture session in July 1967, handcuffed and in stocks after destroying two pictures of his family to prevent them from being used as propaganda by an East German film crew:

 To make it, I prayed by the hour.
 It was automatic, almost subconscious.
 I did not ask God to take me out of it.
 I prayed he would give me strength to endure it.
 When it would get so bad that I did not think I could stand it, I would ask God to ease it and somehow I would make it.
 He kept me.

-An interview with Risner appears in the 1968 4-chapter East German series Pilots in Pajamas by Walter Heynowski and Gerhard Scheumann.
+An interview with Risner appears in the 1968 four-chapter East German series Pilots in Pajamas by Walter Heynowski and Gerhard Scheumann.

-H&S's and Risner's accounts "differ radically".
+Their account and Risner's "differ radically".

 Publication of Risner's book led to a flap with American author and Vietnam war critic Mary McCarthy in 1974.
 The two had met, apparently at McCarthy's request, when McCarthy visited Hanoi in April 1968.
 The meeting, described as "stilted", resulted in an unflattering portrait of McCarthy in Risner's book, primarily because she failed to note scars and other evidence of torture he wrote that he had made plain to her.
 After publication of the book, McCarthy strenuously attacked both Risner (deeming him "unlikeable" and alleging that he had "become a Vietnamese toady") and Risner's credibility in a review.
-Risner made no rebuttal at the time, but when interviewed by Frances Kiernan decades later, Risner described the review as "character assassination", a criticism of McCarthy's treatment supported by several of her liberal peers including Kiernan."
+Risner made no rebuttal at the time, but when interviewed by Frances Kiernan decades later, Risner described the review as "character assassination", a criticism of McCarthy's treatment supported by several of her liberal peers, including Kiernan.